 In April 2011, we announced that we submitted marketing applications to the FDA and the EMA for Soliris as a treatment for patients with aHUS, an ultrarare, chronic and life-threatening disease in which uncontrolled complement activation causes blood clots in small blood vessels throughout the body (thrombotic microangiopathy, or TMA) leading to kidney failure, stroke, heart attack and death.
-Both the U.S. and E.U. filings include the positive data from the two 26-week Phase 2 studies of Soliris as a treatment for adult and adolescent patients with evidence of thrombotic microangiopathy (clotting in small blood vessels).
-Preliminary data from these two studies were presented at the American Society of Nephrology annual meeting in November 2010.
+In June 2011, the FDA granted us priority review for our filed marketing application.
+Both the U.S. and E.U. filings include the positive data from two 26-week Phase 2 studies of Soliris as a treatment for adult and adolescent patients with evidence of thrombotic microangiopathy (clotting in small blood vessels).
+Final data from these two studies were presented at the European Renal Association annual meeting in June 2011.
 Primary endpoints in both studies were achieved with statistical significance.
-We have commenced a new Phase II, open-label trial in adult aHUS patients and, separately, we have also commenced a pediatric aHUS study.
+Data from a retrospective study of Soliris in pediatric patients with aHUS was also presented at the European Renal Association annual meeting in June 2011.
+We have commenced a new Phase II, openlabel trial in adult aHUS patients and, separately, we have also commenced a pediatric aHUS study.